Whiskers and Wagons: Adventures with My Diabetic Cat

 Keep It Cool: Insulin needs to stay cold.
 You might want to grab a travel cooler with ice packs or use insulin pens that don’t need much cooling.

-Stick to the Plan: Try to keep your cat’s regular eating and shot schedule as much as you can, even if travel throws you off a bit.
+Stick to the Plan: Keep your furry friend’s regular meals and shots on track as best you can, even if travel messes with your routine a little.

 Keep a Close Eye: Check your cat’s blood sugar levels more often when you’re traveling and adjust the insulin based on what their vet says.